filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 ---
 title: "Configuration"
-description: "This guide covers what configurations that are needed after initializing your storage provider.
-It also highlights some optional configurations you might want to consider."
+description: "This guide covers configurations that are needed after initializing your storage provider."
-lead: "This guide covers what configurations that are needed after initializing your storage provider.
+lead: "This guide covers configurations that are needed after initializing your storage provider.
 It also highlights some optional configurations you might want to consider."
 draft: false
 menu:
     storage-providers: